dgraph-io/dgraph/README.md

 are applied in layers above posting lists.
 While loader doesn't write to disk every time a mutation happens, it does periodically merge all the mutations to posting lists, and writes them to rocksdb which persists them.
-How often this merging happens can be fine tuned by specifying `max_ram_mb`.
+How often this merging happens can be fine tuned by specifying `stw_ram_mb`.
 Periodically loader checks it's memory usage and if determines it exceeds this threshold, it would *stop the world*, and start the merge process.
 The more memory is available for loader to work with, the less frequently merging needs to be done, the faster the loading.